thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 ### Attaching Listeners to Multiple Elements

 Let's suppose we want to add a click listener to every `<p>` on a page.
 We can't simply use `querySelectorAll` and then set an `addEventListener` on that.
+(What type of error do you think you'll get?)

 ```
 <div id="container">